 So why not always use the full choke?
 Well think about this.
 The closer you are to something when you hit it, the more damage the target will sustain.
 If you’re blasting 70% of your load into a target that’s a short distance away, you run the risk of causing too much damage.
 That would mean there wouldn’t be enough meat to harvest nor would you be able to use it for a mount.
 There’s no point in killing an animal if you don’t intend to make use of it once it’s dead.
 Whether it’s by eating it or turning it into a trophy.
 Never waste your kill.
 Show respect.
 If you don’t want to do either, you can often find a program, such as Hunters for the Hungry, that will take the meat as a donation for the homeless.
 Check with your local wildlife agency to see if there’s a program like this near you.

 In the beginning, I mentioned that to be an effective duck hunter, you have to know how to properly aim.
-I also mentioned that I would explain later on and I am a woman of my word.
 When duck hunting, you might have times when you’re shooting at a duck in flight while other times, you’ll be shooting them as they’re dropping in to land.
 There is a different technique you should apply for each situation.
 Different chokes, different ways of aiming, different patterns of decoy layout (which I will not be covering in this article).
 There’s so much to remember with this hobby!

 When targeting a duck in flight, there’s a few different steps you need to do.
 Before you start, remember to take it slow.
 You have to prepare; not just shoot.
 Your first step should be to aim lower than the duck but still within its flight path.
 As you’re looking down your barrel, you wait until your sight blocks the duck out.
 Then you pull the trigger.
 So in a nutshell, aim in front of the duck and wait until it gets into the perfect line of sight before you squeeze.